joric/jorian/README.md

 ## Firmware

-There's no stock firmware yet (supposed to be a fork of [Bluetosis](https://github.com/joric/bluetosis)).
+There's no stock firmware yet (I'm using a [fork of Bluetosis firmware](https://github.com/joric/bluetosis/commits/jorian)).
 Could work with [Mitosis](https://github.com/reversebias/mitosis) firmware (pins are the same).

 ## Versions